Flavorful cabbage stir-fry makes the perfect side dish to Asian-style meals. It's very easy to make, and leftovers keep well for several days.

 - 1 tablespoon minced fresh ginger root

-- Prepare the sauce: In a small bowl, whisk together the soy sauce, rice vinegar, honey and red pepper flakes.
+- Prepare the sauce: In a small bowl, whisk together the soy sauce, rice vinegar, honey, sriracha, and cornstarch.
+Set aside.

 - Heat the oil in a large, deep skillet or a wok over medium-high heat, about 2 minutes.
 Add the garlic and ginger and cook, stirring, 30 seconds.